stone-payments/stoneco-guidelines/backend/python/README.md

 The built-in print does not work fully with unicode strings.
 You can encode() first to print in utf-8 or whatever.

 ### 10. Operators
-In this section explain about the basics of operators in Python.
+This section explains the basics of operators in Python.

 #### 10.1.
 Assignment
-The assignment in python is with **=**.
-It is important know that the assignment th basic types in python is by value, but complex types is by reference.
+The assignment in python is made with **=**.
+It is important to know that the assignment for basic types in python is made by value, but for complex types is made by reference.
 For example:

 Basic type:
 ```python